DavidYKay/davidykay.github.io/_drafts/COVID-1984.md

 This vaccine was [dropped by western nations in in 1990s][75], "following thousands of reports of death and brain damage,"

 but, according to their 2018 Annual report, GAVI (a Gates-backed "global alliance for vaccines and immunization") was still administering three doses of DTP vaccine to African youth, claiming a coverage of 64 million african children.
 [76]

-### India: 490K Paralysis

-paralysis between 2000 and 2017 - oral polio vaccine (OPV)

-A study published in the International journal of Environmental Research and Public Health found that:

-The correlation between trailing 5-years vaccine doses with the incidence of non-polio acute flaccid paralysis was extremely strong with an R-value of (0.76) p value < 0.001.

-Their research strongly suggests that 490,000 vaccinated Indian youth developed paralysis as a result of polio vaccination.

-They conclude, very diplomatically, "that this finding will help continue efforts at optimizng the dose schedule of [polio vaccine] administration  and result in a reduction in [paralysis]."

-[Indian paralysis][19]

-2017 - [Indian govt reduces Gates Foundation immunization funding] [18]

-Why reduce funding if it's working?

 ## Kenya